-Principal Occupation, Business Experience, and Qualifications Other Directorships Global Head, Digital Channels and Client Data Analytics, Standard Chartered PLC, London, England (international banking) since February 2020; Senior Vice President of Business and Corporate Development, Ripple Labs, Inc., San Francisco, California (global digital payments network) from July 2018 through December 2019; Global Director of Financial Services & Payment Partnerships, Facebook, Inc., Menlo Park, California (online social media) prior to May 2018.
-Current None Former None Ms. Van Dyke is the Global Head, Digital Channels and Client Data Analytics at Standard Chartered's Corporate Commercial and Institutional Banking Division where she is focused on developing a digital banking platform for global trade, commerce, and financial services.
+Name (Age) Principal Occupation, Business Experience, and Qualifications Other Directorships Kahina Van Dyke (53) Director since: 2018 Operating Partner, Advent International (private equity) since October 2023; Global Head, Digital Channels and Client Data Analytics, Standard Chartered PLC (international banking) from February 2020 through June 2023 Current None Former None Ms. Van Dyke is an Operating Partner at Advent International, where she focuses on supporting Advent's fintech investment efforts and related portfolio company management teams.
+In her prior role at Standard Chartered's Corporate Commercial and Institutional Banking Division, she worked on developing a digital banking platform for global trade, commerce, and financial services.
 In previous roles at Ripple and Facebook, she was responsible for strategic partnerships and investments across the global financial and technology industries and working with external companies to develop and grow financial products and services.
 Prior to these roles, Ms. Van Dyke held senior international executive positions for more than 15 years in the global financial services industry.
 She is also the Founder and Chair of the Global Women Executive Leadership Council, a group that promotes leadership and peer mentoring for women in more than 70 countries.
-She brings to our Board extensive senior management experience in international consumer and corporate banking combined with leadership at a major technology company, and she is a global female leader in emerging digital banking models and financial technology.
-Key Skills:
+She brings to our Board extensive senior management experience in international consumer and corporate banking combined with leadership at a major technology company.
+None Key Skills: Services Insurance/Financial Services Capital Management Leadership/Culture/DEI Retail/Market ing

-Insurance/Financial Services